IdoNemesh/hometasks-forter/engineering-LZstring/README.md

 ## My solution:
 First, I googled "lz string" to get some info about it and the first thing I saw was a github repository of lz-string.

-I thought that maybe the IE6 bug was already been patched so I looked at the commits and sure thing, I found a commit titled: "Small fix for IE<=7".
+I thought that maybe the IE6 bug has already been patched so I looked at the commits and sure thing, I found a commit titled: "Small fix for IE<=7".

 The changes: